Phazorknight/Cogito/Readme.md

 This is used to create interactive objects with a clear on/off state.
 Most common examples are lamps and lights.
 Needs to have a CollisionShape3D and AudioStreamPlayer3D.
 Collision should be set to layer 2 so the Player Interaction system can pick it up.
 It works by going through a list of nodes and flipping their visible state every time the player switches the object.
 PRO-TIP: The objects you switch do not have to be part of the switchable object.
-For example if you wanna have a ceiling lamp thats controlled by a lightswitch, make the lightswitch the switchable and add all the ceiling lamps to the objects to switch list.
+For example if you wanna have a ceiling lamp that's controlled by a light switch, make the light switch the switchable and add all the ceiling lamps to the objects to switch list.

 **Settings:**
 - Is On: Start state of the switchable.